Jonah Heim Preview, Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The Angels have the 24th-ranked team ERA across all MLB pitching staffs (4.77).
+- The Angels' 4.74 team ERA ranks 24th among all league pitching staffs.

-- Angels pitchers combine to surrender 202 total home runs at a rate of 1.3 per game (to rank 24th in baseball).

-- The lefty's last appearance was on Wednesday against the Tampa Bay Rays, when he threw four innings, surrendering no earned runs while allowing three hits.
+- The right-hander last pitched on Thursday against the Tampa Bay Rays, when he went five innings, allowing two earned runs while giving up three hits.

-- In 27 games this season, the 24-year-old has a 4.70 ERA and 10.2 strikeouts per nine innings, while giving up a batting average of .251 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.